CityOfNewYork/patterns-cli/readme.md

 $ {{ ENVIRONMENT_VARIABLE }}={{ value }} npx pttrn {{ command }} {{ flag }}
 ```

 Every command is configured with one or a series of JavaScript files inside the [./config](config/) directory.
-The CLI will check to see if there is an custom configuration file in the local **./config** directory of the project first.
+The CLI will check to see if there is a custom configuration file in the local **./config** directory of the project first.
 If it doesn't exist it will use the [default configuration file in the CLI package](config/).
 Project configurations can be used to pass in additional and custom options to each package that the CLI uses.
 Below the packages used and default configurations are described in more detail.

-Optional [flags](#flags) can be passed to the commands for signaling watching and log settings.
-The log settings are universal so they aren't represented in the command tables below.

 - [`default`](#default)
 - [`styles`](#styles)